acsheller/cicero/SUBERX/docker/README.md

 If you are reading this, you are in the docker folder of the SUBER for MIND dataset project.
 The development environment has been containerized for simplicity.

+This is OBE but kept around for reference until SUBER running in Docker Compose

 ## Building the container

 Ideally, you would want it to be your UID and GID so do this: